lyledodgegh-demo-org/community/events/README.md

 This page is a list of all upcoming events.
+They should be chronologically sorted.